Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter07.rst

             .. group-tab:: None

-:py:meth:`.DateUtil.time_stamp` inserts a timestamp (which includes the date and time), and then :py:meth:`.Write.append_date_time` inserts the date and time.
+:py:meth:`.DateUtil.time_stamp` inserts a timestamp (which includes the date and time), and then :py:meth:`.WriteTextViewCursor.append_date_time` invokes :py:meth:`.Write.append_date_time` which inserts the date and time.
 Although these may seem to be the same, :py:meth:`~.DateUtil.time_stamp` adds a string while :py:meth:`~.Write.append_date_time` creates a text field.
 The difference becomes apparent if you open the file some time after it was created.